 How to Productively Address AI-Generated Text in Your Classroom

-The current set of AI text tools utilizes large language generator models, training artificial neural networks (algorithms designed to recognize patterns) on a large dataset of human conversations.
+Generative AI tools utilize large language generator models, training artificial neural networks (algorithms designed to recognize patterns) on large datasets of texts and human conversations.
 One of the current models, GPT (Generative Pre-Trained Transformer) is trained for the task of conversational language modeling and is fine-tuned to generate more contextually relevant responses.
 A key element of this is the ability to predict what the next words and phrases are within a conversational context (similar to what Word and Google do on a smaller scale).
-Chat-GPT is the tool that has most recently hit the headlines, but there are many others evolving—such as Google's Gemini (formerly Bard) and Microsoft's Copilot—which will quickly advance this new field of interactive text generation.
+While Chat-GPT is the tool that first captured our attention, other tools are available with different characteristics and strengths, like Microsoft's Copilot, Claude, and Google's Gemini.
+Indiana University has licensed CoPilot for use with some levels of institutional data, so that will be the default tool discussed here.

 These generative AI tools are the latest in a progression of tools we’ve all become familiar with—from the automatic chatbots on customer service webpages to the editing and phrase-completion tools we see in Word and Google Docs.
 While the text-generation capabilities of these recent tools seem a huge leap over Word’s editorial suggestions, integration of these generative technologies is likely to continue growing.

-How can you most productively address Chat-GPT and other AI text tools?
+How can you most productively address Generative AI tools?

 As with any discussion about academic integrity, we want to address the very real and important question of where you want to put your time and energy.
 We understand the need to ensure academic integrity in your courses, but we also want to promote approaches that can help you focus less on policing student behavior so you can get back to teaching.
 How can you keep learning at the core of your interactions with students, allowing you to strike a balance that doesn’t make you hate teaching or view your students as adversaries?

-In this case, rather than focusing solely on a punitive approach of catching uses of AI-generated text—which is a challenging proposition with a tool that learns and evolves—we recommend putting your time and energy into approaches that can mitigate its inappropriate use while improving student learning.
+In this case, rather than focusing solely on a punitive approach of catching inappropriate uses of GenAI—which is a challenging proposition with a tool that learns and evolves—we recommend putting your time and energy into approaches that can mitigate its inappropriate use while improving student learning.

 We address some ways below that you can revise specific assignments to promote academic integrity—additional structure, increased relevance, alternate assignment formats, etc.—but instructors can also help students avoid misuses of these tools by addressing broader issues.
 If you want students to help engage in the research process, for example, we highly recommend working with IU librarians to support students in that process.
 Or, if you are concerned about your students’ time management skills, we recommend you turn to the Student Academic Center (SAC) and their time management resources page.
 We understand that instructors are not directly responsible for student academic misconduct, but it is always better to address the challenges students face through educational support than to deal with disciplinary issues later.